Actian DataExchange Product Information

 - DataExchange v4.0 was released in November 2010 and required Pervasive PSQL v11.
 It was discontinued by Pervasive Software on April 1, 2012.
 There was both a 32-bit and 64-bit implementation of this product, so you need to be sure about the bit level when you order.
 DataExchange v4 was ONLY available for Windows.

 Users of DataExchange v2.x can freely migrate to any other version of 2.x as you upgrade your database engine.
 However, if you upgrade to PSQLv10.10 or higher, you will be required to get the DataExchange v3 product.
 Users of PSQLv11 MUST upgrade to DataExchage v4 or v5.
 Users of PSQL Vx must use DataExchange v5.
-Pervasive has elected to NOT provide an upgrade path, so you'll need to purchase a whole new license if you upgrade your database engine.
+Actian has elected to NOT provide an upgrade path, so you'll need to purchase a whole new license if you upgrade your database engine.
 See the pricing chart for details.
-Contact Pervasive directly at 1-800-BTRIEVE if you would like them to consider changing this policy.
+Contact Actian directly at 1-800-BTRIEVE if you would like them to consider changing this policy.

 If you are considering the use of DataExchange in your environment, check out these time-savers!